Tool Guides

 Why people like the format

-- It is simpler to share in practical workflows
+• It can be simpler to transfer accurately in practical workflows

 A common example structure